Aabankadri09/cp2024codes/README.md

      - Experiment9 task1   : To read 5 student data from the user and then display the topper on the screen
      - Experiment10 task1  : WAP to add two numbers using pointers
      - Experiment10 task2  : WAP to  print the elements of an array in reverse order using pointers
+     - Experiment11 task1  : WAP to maintain a simple employee database using file handling